EECS481-Official/tutorial/slides/02-Developers/02-images.html.md

           src="./images/inline-image.png"
         />

-    - title: Inaccessible Inline Image exercise
+    - title: Inaccessible Inline Image Exercise
       description: |
         This is an image without alt text.
 Turn on VoiceOver and listen to how it is read.
 Add an `alt` attribute "Facebook logo" to this image to make it accessible and test it again with VoiceOver.